 Finding Master's Papers

 Some departments do not have an official thesis but instead require a major paper or report.
 These papers and reports are not in Davis Library or, for the most part, in the North Carolina Collection or the Libraries' online catalog.
 Some departments and departmental libraries have online lists.
 Contact the department, or, if there is one, the departmental library for information.

 Environmental Sciences and Engineering

-Master's level students in the Department of Environmental Sciences and Engineering can opt for one of two tracks: a Master of Science degree, which requires a thesis; and a Master of Science in Environmental Engineering, which requires a technical paper.
-The Health Sciences Library receives copies of the theses, but copies of the technical papers must be requested from the department.
+Master's level students in the Department of Environmental Sciences and Engineering can opt for one of four tracks: a Master of Science degree, which requires a thesis; and the Master of Science in Public Health, Master of Public Health, and Master of Science in Environmental Engineering, which require a technical report.
+Theses are uploaded as digital copies to the Graduate School, and technical reports are uploaded to the Carolina Digital Repository.